AdvancedServicesEngineeringTUWien2017/skarlat/README.md

 	$ docker push lenaskarlat/sensor-app

 To deploy an app at the remote host:
-1. created tiny amazon linux machine
+1. created amazon linux machine
 2. connected to it using ssh
 3. installed docker according to http://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html
 4. Pull docker from dockerhub